xtdb/core2/plan.md

 * `_version` - `bytes`, the combination of `_vt_time_nanos` and
 `_tt_time_nanos`.
 Likely to not be stored explicitly but be derived.
 * `_deleted` - `boolean`, `_value is always `null` if `true`.
 Might
-  not be needed and Arrow's concept of `null` values can be used for `_value` instead.
+  not be needed and Arrow's concept of `null` values could be used for the `_value` column instead.
 * `_tx_id` - `long`, not likely necessary in the index.
+* `_order` - `long`, potentially used for arrays.

-The variable-length `strings` above will be stored using dictionary encoding, either local, per file, or global, where the ids are tracked across several files.
+The variable-length `strings` above will be stored using dictionary encoding, either local per file, or potentially globally, where the ids are tracked across several files.

-JSON objects are lifted up as described above and will be replaced by their string `_id` in the index (which will be the `_document_hash` for components).
+JSON objects are lifted up as described above and their `_value` will be their string `_id` in the index (which will be the `_document_hash` for components).
 JSON arrays are stored as repeated attributes.
 Ordering is specified inside the original `_document`.

 The current `_version` of a document at a point in time can be found via its `_id` attribute.
 Repeated attributes share the same version and are all visible.

+## Index Storage

 The columnar data itself will be stored using memory mapped Arrow files.
 Index chunks will have `min` and `max` and bloom-filter